 From time to time we acquire or take control of bottling operations, often in underperforming markets where we believe we can use our resources and expertise to improve performance.
 We may incur unforeseen liabilities and obligations in connection with acquiring, taking control of or managing bottling operations and may encounter unexpected difficulties and costs in restructuring and integrating them into our Company's operating and internal control structures.
 We may also experience delays in extending our Company's internal control over financial reporting to newly acquired or controlled bottling operations, which may increase the risk of failure to prevent misstatements in such operations' financial records and in our consolidated financial statements.
-Our financial performance of Company-owned or -controlled bottling operations.
+Our financial performance depends in large part on how well we can manage and improve the performance of Company-owned or -controlled bottling operations.
 We cannot assure you, however, that we will be able to achieve our strategic and financial objectives for such bottling operations.
 If we are unable to achieve such objectives, our consolidated results could be negatively affected.